amruthasingh/DoorWatch/README.md

 •	Alexa Skill: Alexa skill is used to invoke the alexa device for human assistance.

-•	RDS: RDS database service is used to store and retrieve the information about family members.
+•	Dynamodb: AWS Dynamodb is used to store and retrieve the information about family members.

 • VPC: Virtual Private Cloud is used for isolation of the network.